sandialabs/parsegen-cpp/README.md

-The two most important classes in ParseGen are the `language`, which fully describes a text language, and the `reader`, which parses a language according to user-defined rules that react to syntactic constructs observed.
+The two most important classes in ParseGen are the `language`, which fully describes a text language, and the `parser`, which parses a language according to user-defined rules that react to syntactic constructs observed.
 The file `src/parsegen_calc.cpp` is a great introductory example that builds a command-line calculator app using ParseGen.